ios-public-workshops/NewsFetcherWorkshops/Workshop4/Workshop4-Delightful.md

     <img src="images/xcode_project_with_pods.png" title="Xcode showing two projects inside a workspace" alt="Xcode showing two projects inside a workspace">

      - Tip: The Kingfisher code should be considered read only.
-If you want to change how Kingfisher works, you would need to create a fork of Kingfisher on Github, make your changes in the fork, and point your `Podfile` to that fork.
+If we wanted to change how Kingfisher worked, we would need to create a fork of Kingfisher on Github, make our changes in the fork, and then point our `Podfile` to that fork.

 1. We've successfully added Kingfisher to our project.
 Time to use it!
 From Xcode, delete `ImageDownloading.swift`.
 Xcode asks whether you want to `Remove Reference` or `Move to Trash`.
 Choose `Move to Trash` then smile to yourself.
 Deleting code should _always_ feel good. :joy: